 - Donee: The person receiving the property.

 The donee must accept the gift during the donor’s lifetime for the deed to be valid.
-Acceptance can be expressed or implied but must be documented.
+You can express acceptance either explicitly or implicitly, but you must document it.

 Key Features of a Valid Gift Deed